Home buying help when a mortgage doesn't work

 These are properties already owned by us - and they're available to buy now!

-Sign up to join the waitlist for our second fund — or browse current resale homes below.
+Join the waitlist for our second fund — or browse current resale homes below.

 Browse resale homesBuy a home worth up to 10x your income